How to Say No to a Client Without Burning Bridges

 [signature]

-Growing a coaching business you love is only possible if you love your clients!
-That’s why it’s important to learn how to say no to a client and give yourself the space to attract the right people to work with.
+Growing a coaching business you love is only possible if you love your clients.
+That’s why it’s important to learn how to say no to someone and give yourself the space to attract the right people to work with.

 how to say no to clients